Your Phone Is Literally Changing Your Skeleton — Here's What Humans Will Look Like in 2050, According to AI

 can evolution happen in 30 years for humans — how your phone is already reshaping your skeleton

-is my phone making me weak and causing permanent damage to my spine?
+is my phone making me weak and causing permanent damage to my body?

 what will humans look like in 2050 according to AI predictions?